soulreaper20/rewardsystem/README.md

 The function should be called everytime a sales is made or modified.
 It goes through the records and adds the rewards to the user.

+The database can be connected through db.php file.